wang-chenxi/wang-chenxi/README.md

 - 🔭 I’m currently working on full stack development
 - 🌱 I’m currently learning MERN
 - 👯 I’m looking to collaborate on interesting projects
-- 🤔 I’m looking for help with finding interesting projects!!!
 - ⚡ Fun fact: Believe it or it, I am a Hip-Hop dancer and I have visited 40+ countries!

 ### Programming Languages